 3. Talk to Breed Rescue

 Most people who love Schipperkes love all Schipperkes.
-That’s why breed clubs have rescue organizations devoted to taking care of homeless
+That’s why breed clubs have rescue organizations devoted to taking care of homeless dogs.
+The

 Schipperke Club of America can help you find a dog that may be the perfect companion for your family.
 You can also search online for other Schipperke rescues in your area.

 The great thing about breed rescue groups is that they tend to be very upfront about any health conditions the dogs may have and are a valuable resource for advice.
 They also often offer fostering opportunities so, with training, you could bring a Schipperke home with you to see what the experience is like.

 4. Key Questions to Ask

 You now know the things to discuss with a breeder, but there are also questions you should discuss with shelter or rescue group staff or volunteers before you bring home a dog.
 These include: